olakunle-exxdee/tours/README.md

 Tours is a clean template for travel agency.

-Built using HTML, CSS and Javascript.
+Built using HTML, SCSS and Javascript.

 Fonts Used
 Inter